XS-Z/messy/commitWithOthersEmail.md

 }
 ```

-Conclusion: `result.commit.author.email` is the same as `result.author`.
+**Conclusion**: `result.commit.author.email` is the same as `result.author`.
 When user update&verify his/her email address, the commit message will also be changed.
-But the `result.commit.author.email` remains the same value, no matter who is the email owner.
-It (`result.commit.author.email`) can be and only can be set when commit.
+But the `result.commit.author.name` remains the same value, no matter who is the email owner.
+It (`result.commit.author.name`) can be and only can be set when commit.

+BTW, I think the owner of email binaryminded@gmail.com is [the author(uncloak)](https://github.com/uncloak) of [this commit](https://api.github.com/repos/uncloak/uncloak.github.io/commits/e3907d07d6139bfa82c75204a98896d6bb42e230) instead of [another person(tech-chieftain)](https://github.com/tech-chieftain) who declare that email in profile page.
+Because his *verified* email address is assassioxy@gmail.com.
+We can find the result from [here](https://api.github.com/repos/tech-chieftain/tech-chieftain.github.io/commits/165c7cae320be0fb3a521d600ce37e2a9fab49b5).

+I have changed my backup github account primary email to 9jiang.jx@gmail.com, but [the profile page](https://github.com/FisherTiger) keep saying my email is zh_cn2008@hotmail (previous primary email of my backup github account).
+So may I say the email shown in github user profile page is the original one register github account?